danhorst/danhorst.com/content/writing/what-happens-when-you-type-a-url-into-a-browser.md

 ---
 title: "What Happens When You Type a URL Into a Browser"
 date: 2020-09-11T11:13:47-04:00
+description: Some basics of how the Internet works
 ---

 I started listening to the ["How the Internet Works" episode][1] of the Ladybug [podcast][2] today.